Plaza of Nations

 Planned as a temporary structure to be torn down after Expo '86, the glass roof of the plaza was found to be unsafe by city officials in November 2006, with notices to that effect being posted in the offices of the ownership on Wednesday, November 22 and subsequently the area under the canopy was fenced off for public safety.
 The sudden closure forced the events planned for the space to move with little or no notice (see Portobello West).
 In January 2007, the ownership decided that the cost of repairing the roof was too high, and opted to demolish both the roof and its two adjoining office buildings.
 As of November 2007, demolition of the roof has been completed and all tenants of the adjoining structures have vacated.
 Plans for use of the space have not been released, however the owners and the City of Vancouver are planning continued use of the plaza as a covered outdoor performance venue.
 As of March 2008, the west building office structure is completely demolished.
 The future of the site remains unclear as the east office complex has not been abandoned and the plaza concert amphitheater was rebuilt and restored with the original seating and new flooring.

 Oei Hong Leong bought the Plaza of Nations site from Li Ka-shing in 1989 for CAN$40 million.
 The site has been renamed Expo Gardens and there are plans to build 1.4 million sq ft of residential property and 700,000 sq ft of commercial and retail property.

+It was reported in The Vancouver Sun, Jan 2025, that the waterfront property in Vancouver was sold for hundreds of millions of dollars to minority partners based in Hong Kong.